Twist, Germany: By car

-Twist has a direct connection to the Autobahn 31 which acts as north-south route between the North Sea and the Ruhr.
+Twist has a direct connection to the Autobahn 31 which acts as north–south route between the North Sea and the Ruhr.
 Twist is also connected to Europastraße 233 which is constructed on German side like an Autobahn to the connection point with Autobahn 31 and on Dutch side it already has the status as Autobahn A 37.
 This Europastraße (E 233) connects the metropolis Rotterdam, Amsterdam with Hamburg and finally Scandinavia.
 On the German side it's intended over the next years to follow the Dutch side and to convert the road over the whole distance into an Autobahn.

 Air traffic

-The closest international airport is Münster Osnabrück International Airport in the German city Greven.
+The closest international airport is Münster Osnabrück Airport in the German city Greven.
 The airport is about 90 km away from Twist and easy to reach by using the Autobahn 31 and later changing to Autobahn 30.

 Düsseldorf is the closest international hub for intercontinental flights.
 The distance to the airport is approximately 170 km (1,5 hours by car) and for the whole travel distance it is possible to use the Autobahn.
 Düsseldorf Airport can be reached directly on the Autobahn 31 and later, after changing to Autobahn 44, leaving at the exit airport (Ausfahrt Flughafen).

 Amsterdam Airport Schiphol is another airport close by.
 The airport is about 200 km away and easy to reach on the Dutch high-speed road network.
 The Dutch "Autobahn" A 37 starts in Twist and for the whole distance to the airport an Autobahn can be used.